Introduction to Entrepreneurship

 4. Connect with people

-If you do your research, you will know that social media is a cost-effective way to advertise your company and you can do it yourself.
+If you do your research, you will know that social media is a cost-effective way to advertise your company, and you can do it yourself.
 Always be ready to pitch your business idea to someone.
-You must learn to state your mission, your service plan and your goals to someone in under a minute.
+You must learn to state your mission, service plan, and goals to someone in under a minute.
 Time is of the essence.

 5. Learn to love reading

-You should read about the entrepreneur definition economics everything and anything.
+It would help if you read about the entrepreneur definition of economics, everything and anything.
 Read newspapers, read blogs, read books.
 Read everything that may or may not be related to your business.
-Remember, knowledge never goes waste.
+Remember, knowledge never goes to waste.
 It is true that the more you read, the more refined you become.
-Excessive reading never goes waste.
+Excessive reading never goes to waste.
 Read biographies, read nonfiction books, read novels.
 If you have access to a library, now would be a good time to make use of it.

 6. Always have a backup plan